robertdebock/presentations/mob-programming.md

 # Hints

-1. Trust the process
+1. Trust the process.
-2. Find an isolated place
+2. Find an isolated place.
-3. Write down the end-goal
+3. Write down the end-goal.
-4. Start with tests
+4. Start with tests.
-5. Being stuck is okay
+5. Being stuck is okay.

 ---